Search the FAQ

 Think of it as a networked extension of the standard filename concept: not only can you point to a file in a directory, but that file and that directory can exist on any machine on the network, can be served via any of several different methods, and might not even be something as simple as a file: URLs can also point to queries, documents stored deep within databases, the results of a finger or archie command, or a myriad of other items.

-GKG is accredited to register the top-level domains .com, .net, .org, .info, .name, .biz, and coming soon, .us suffixes.
+GKG is accredited to register top-level domains (TLD's) such as .com, .net, .org, .info, .name, .biz, .cc, .tv and .us TLD's.
+More TLD's may be supported in the future.

-GKG is accredited to register the top-level domains .com, .net, .org, .info, .name, .biz, and coming soon, .us suffixes.
-However, ICANN recently approved six new top-level suffixes.
-GKG is seeking accreditation for as many of these suffixes as we believe is prudent and will announce when we become accredited for each new suffix.
+GKG is accredited to register the top-level domains .com, .net, .org, .info, .name, .biz, .cc, .tv and .us TLD's.
+However, ICANN recently approved several new top-level TLD's.
+GKG is seeking accreditation for as many of these suffixes as we believe is prudent and will announce when we become accredited for each new TLD.

 Back to top